Summer Solstice Celebrations

 Sun Motif Craft

-In this section, we will discuss making a sun ornament.
-I love creating these because
+In this section, we will discuss making the sun ornament.
+I love creating these because:

-It has very few ingredients and its super easy for children that are about 4 years old and up to handle.
+- It has very few ingredients and its super easy for any age group to handle.

 What you will need:

 - 2-3 Oranges large size and firm

 - 1 or 2 spice containers of whole cloves (not the powder)